The art of balancing: Discussion with Simonas Poška

 E: It seems that you are very positive.
 Everything is good for you... except bad teachers who destroy pupils.

-S: No, not everything is good.
-I talked about many problems as well ...
+S: Not everything is good.
+I talked about many problems as well...

 E: For example some pianists like Gould, liked more recordings and Richter had some problems with audience, but you like everything.